 [NEW] Can I cast animate dead on the humanoid-shaped corpse of an undead creature such as a zombie or a ghast?
-No. Animate dead targets only the corpses of creatures that have the humanoid creature type.
+When animate dead targets a corpse, the body must have belonged to a creature of the humanoid creature type.